jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

     // Mints tokens for the split if needed. if (_tokenCount > 0)
       tokenStore.mintFor(
-        // If a projectId is set in the split, set the project's owner as the beneficiary.
-        // Otherwise use the split's beneficiary.
+        // If an allocator is set in the splits, set it as the beneficiary.
+Otherwise if a projectId is set in the split, set the project's owner as the beneficiary.
+Otherwise use the split's beneficiary.
+        _split.allocator != IJBSplitAllocator(address(0))
+          ? address(_split.allocator)
-        _split.projectId != 0 ? projects.ownerOf(_split.projectId) : _split.beneficiary,
+          : _split.projectId != 0
+          ? projects.ownerOf(_split.projectId)
+          : _split.beneficiary,
         _fundingCycle.projectId,
         _tokenCount,
-        _split.preferUnstaked
+        _split.preferClaimed
       );

     // If there's an allocator set, trigger its `allocate` function. if (_split.allocator != IJBSplitAllocator(address(0)))
       _split.allocator.allocate(
         _tokenCount,
-        2,
+        JBSplitsGroups.RESERVED_TOKENS,
         _fundingCycle.projectId,
         _split.projectId,
         _split.beneficiary,
-        _split.preferUnstaked
+        _split.preferClaimed
       );

     // Subtract from the amount to be sent to the beneficiary.